 A lively and well attended AGM ART CLUB NEWS last month resulted in a return of the Committee unchanged from last year.
-Thank you to all of you for continuing to steer, plan, take minutes, ensure compliance etc. which can be a thankless task.
+Thank you to all of you for continuing to steer, plan,

 We have had some interest from arty people who work and cannot attend club days for an evening session.
 We would like to hear from anyone interested in a Tuesday evening weekly session and plan to start this soon (possibly April).
 This will be for people interested in drawing, painting and china painting.
 The normal rules regarding membership will apply ie you can attend 3 times before committing to joining the club.